 DO I NEED TO GET A MEDICAL EXAM?

 Yes!
 At some point in this waiting period, after you have submitted your application, you will be asked to get a medical exam.
 This is required and will affect your application if you do not get it.
 A form will be sent to you with specific instructions and requirements.

 WILL THERE BE AN IN-PERSON INTERVIEW?

-Depending on your application, you may have asked to appear for an interview.
-You will receive a date and time, and a list of documents that you may be required to bring.
-If an interview is needed, it is usually to get further information about the applicant, their future plans in Canada (ex.
-Work and family prospects) their history and their relationship to the sponsor.
-As nerve-racking as this may be, do not worry.
+You may have asked to appear for an interview, depending on your application.
+You will receive a date and time and a list of documents you may be required to bring.
+If an interview is needed, it is usually to get further information about the applicant, their plans in Canada (ex., Work and family prospects), their history and their relationship with the sponsor.
+As nerve-racking, as this may be, do not worry.
 Just try to answer the questions truthfully and with clarity.

 HOW LONG WILL THE ENTIRE PROCESS BE?

 This will vary from application to application.
 Some applications are more complex, and if reviews and extra documents are requested or an interview needs to be scheduled, this could slow the process.
 We would recommend expecting the process to be at least a year from the start of the application to when any final decision will be made.

 There’s no easy way to say it, but this entire process is expensive.
 In addition to your application fee, several other fees will accumulate throughout the application, such as printing costs, mailing costs, medical exam costs, biometric costs, photograph costs, cost of representation etc. We understand that this can be a barrier to many people; however, cutting corners regarding cost may jeopardize your application and slow down the process even more, costing you more in the long run.
 Remember, this is an investment in the foundation of your future here in Canada, so that it will be worth it.